malebolgia/SocialStream/readme.md

-This is a Laravel 5 package that provides social_stream management facility for lavalite framework.
+This is a Laravel 5 package that provides social_stream management facility for laravel framework.

 ## Installation